 To help manage KYC and AML compliance, most places where the laundered money is placed use what is called customer due diligence (CDD).
 The customer’s information, including name, date of birth and a government ID such as a passport or a driver’s license is obtained before they pledge the money they have, to ensure that the customer is not involved in criminal activities of any kind.
 This process can simply also be referred to as KYC (know your customer).
 In countries where the risk of money laundering is higher, an additional check known as extended due diligence (EDD) may be performed.
 EDD generally checks for the source of the funding.
 If the source of the funding is clean, then the customer can go ahead and place his money.
 Else, the customer is caught red-handed!

-HyperVerge can help in the fight against money laundering by providing KYC support in the form of high accuracy OCR (optical character recognition) and face recognition.
+HyperVerge can help in the fight against money laundering by providing KYC support in the form of high accuracy OCR (optical character recognition), identity verification services and face recognition.
 The fact that the system is continually trained on samples in each region ensures that the accuracy is top-notch.